zainfathoni/kawalmasjid/README.md

 - Check generated Prisma documentation with `nr docs:prisma` (it runs `prisma-docs-generator serve`) then open <http://localhost:5858>
 - Visualize the schema with [Prisma Editor](https://github.com/mohammed-bahumaish/prisma-editor) or [Prismaliser](https://prismaliser.app)
 - Push Prisma schema changes for PlanetScale with `nr prisma:push` (it runs `prisma db push`)
-  - You might notice that with [PlanetScale](https://planetscale.com/docs/tutorials/prisma-quickstart) approach with [Prisma](https://prisma.io/docs/guides/database/using-prisma-with-planetscale), we don't need migration files in our repo, rather managed in their platform.
+  - You might notice that with [PlanetScale's](https://planetscale.com/docs/tutorials/prisma-quickstart) approach with [Prisma](https://prisma.io/docs/guides/database/using-prisma-with-planetscale), we don't need migration files in our repo, but rather managed in their platform.

 ### Run Development Server